rbrueda/Sentiment-Analysis/documentation.md

 ```

-- Iterated through each reddit submission to search through key terms to see if at least one of the search terms, <span style="color: #d67fbb">gpt, ai, generative ai, chatgpt</span>, are found
+- Iterated through each reddit submission to search through key terms to see if at least one of the search terms, **gpt, ai, generative ai, chatgpt**, are found
 ``` python
 for submission in reddit.subreddit(subreddit).search(query_string, time_filter='day', limit=20):